-Surface Velocity Program Barometer Drifter
+Surface Velocity Program Barometer (SVPB) Drifter

-- 35cm sphere surface float
+- 35 cm sphere surface float

-- GPS based tracking
+- GPS-based tracking

 - Iridium Short Burst Data (SBD) telemetry

-- Holey Sock Drogue centered at 15m depth
+- Holey sock drogue centered at 15 m depth

 - Variable sampling rate down to 5 minutes

-- 2 year lifespan
+- Two-year lifespan

 Barometric Pressure Sensor

-When the drifter goes underwater erroneous Sea Level Pressure readings will occur, and these are filtered out by an on-board algorithm before the data message is formatted and queued for satellite transmission.
+When the drifter goes underwater, erroneous sea level pressure readings will occur, and these are filtered out by an onboard algorithm before the data message is formatted and queued for satellite transmission.
 Like the SVP, the lifespan of the SVPB drifter is in excess of two years.

 Centurioni, L., A. Horányi, C. Cardinali, E. Charpentier, and R. Lumpkin.
 2017.
 A global ocean observing system for measuring sea level atmospheric pressure: Effects and impacts on numerical weather prediction.
 Bulletin of the American Meteorological Society 98(2):231–238, https://doi.org/10.1175/BAMS-D-15-00080.1.